101 Unique Blog Post Ideas to Grab

 78. A Global Conspiracy of Client Acquisition

-This is a real life story on how people around the world “conspired” to get me my latest SEO client that resides 10 minutes walking distance from my home.
+This is a real life story on how people around the world “conspired” to get me my a SEO client that resides 10 minutes walking distance from my home.

 79. Why and How to Add nofollow When Linking Google Sites